Sergey Skorochkin: Investigation

 The investigation was entrusted to the same brigade that was investigating the murders of Guseva and Shanidze.
 The first suspect in ordering the murder of Skorochkin was the Nizhny Novgorod businessman Nikolay Lopukhov, to whom Skorochkin sold his vodka factory.
-As it was established, by the beginning of 1995, Lopukhov had already paid most of the debt to Skorochkin for an enterprise valued at 1 million 200 thousand US dollars, but he still owed 388 thousand dollars, which he had to return on 29 January 1995.
+It was found that by the beginning of 1995, Lopukhov had already paid most of the debt to Skorochkin for an enterprise valued at $1.2 million, but he still owed $388,000, which he had to return on 29 January 1995.
 However, he did not do this, and three days later Skorochkin flew in from the UK and was killed.

 The perpetrators of the murder were Skorochkin's former bodyguard, Oleg Lipkin, and his friend.
 Weapons were found in their homes.
 On 5 April 1995, Lipkin and his accomplices were arrested; during the searches in their homes, a large amount of explosives, two handguns and an automatic rifle were found.
 They refused to testify.
 Soon their accomplices were also arrested - some were Zorin, Evseyev, T. Kurgin and Moskalyov.
 They testified that they had taken part in the kidnapping and transportation of Skorochkin.
 They did not know who ordered the murder.

 On 22 June 1995, Lopukhov was arrested.
 He acknowledged the existence of a debt to Skorochkin, but said that he was going to ask for a delay and take money from the profits.
 However, the investigation established another possible motive for Lopukhov - he claimed Skorochkin's seat in the State Duma.

-On 29 October 1998, by decision of the jury of the Moscow Regional Court, Lopukhov, Evseyev, Zorin and Moskalyov were acquitted and released from custody right in the courtroom.
+On 29 October 1998, by decision of the jury of the Moscow Regional Court, Lopukhov, Evseyev, Zorin and Moskalyov were acquitted and released from custody immediately.
 The crime was qualified as "the kidnapping of a person, resulting in his death."
 On 26 November of the same year, the court sentenced Lipkin to 5.5 years in prison, and his accomplice to 4.5 years, without confiscation of property and serving the sentence in a general regime corrective labor colony.

 In February 1999, the Supreme Court of Russia overturned the guilty verdict.
 In May 2001, the Supreme Court again overturned the sentence. and in May 2003 - for the third time.
 In February 2005, the case was dismissed due to the statute of limitations.

+In popular culture

+The documentary film "The Murder of Deputy Skorochkin" (1999) was released as part of the Criminal Russia series.

+The Skorochkin case was also the subject of an episode of the program Independent Investigation (2000).